gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Merge `CppSourceSet.libs` and `CppSourceSet.nativeDependencySets`.
 - Allow a `Binary` to be attached to a publication.
 - Update publication so that a binary's include, link and runtime files are published.
+- Need to be able to deal with the fact that only relocatable binaries can be linked into relocatable binaries
+    - Make it possible to build a relocatable variant of a static library binary.
+    - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
+    - Change dependency resolution to choose the relocatable variant of a static library when linking into a shared library

 ## Story: Introduce native functional source sets